What Is Technical SEO? TOP 5 Important ElementsYeap Digital

-- Are user content (comment fields, reviews) included in the mobile version?
+- Is user-generated content (comment fields, reviews) included in the mobile version?

 - Are CSS, JS resources open to indexing by mobile user-agents?

-- Are metadata such as open graph, twitter cards, meta robots included in the mobile version?
+- Are metadata such as an open graph, twitter cards, meta robots included in the mobile version?

 - Are the annotations such as Canonical, prev / next, hreflang placed on mobile pages?